benjiheath/catwiki/README.md

 - setting up a dev environment with TypeScript

-- improving type-safety with interfaces and also utility types such as Pick
+- improving type-safety with interfaces and also utility types such as Pick<>

-- common Express workflows, middlewares, routing & controllers etc
+- common Express workflows, middlewares, routing, controllers & error handling etc

 - adhering to RESTful API architecture style & methodologies